anjali3112soni/Digit-Recognition/README.md

 # Digit-Recognition
-Mini project on digit recognition in machine learning
+Mini project on digit recognition in machine learning.

+Digit Recognition using MNIST dataset.

+Model.json: It is learned model on the MNIST dataset which has been saved in json format.

+Model.h5:  	Weight of learned model is stored in it, which can be used on other computer for prediction.

+This model give 96.6778% of accuracy.

+Image folder contains instant test images, craeted in Paint.